AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/authoring/product-cockpit.md

 ## Browsing Staged Product Catalog {#staged-product-catalogs}

 By default, the product cockpit shows live product catalog data.
-Using the "STAGED CATALOG" in the left filter tab will load the product catalog for any selected date.
+Using the "STAGED CATALOG" in the left filter tab loads the product catalog for any selected date.

 ![staged catalog](../assets/staged-cockpit.png)

 ## Product Catalog Properties {#catalog-properties}

-Clicking on the properties icon of a product or category will open the property view of the selected object.
-Open properties of a product variant is equal to open the main product properties.
+Clicking the properties icon of a product or category opens the property view of the selected object.
+Open properties of a product variant are equal to open the main product properties.

 ### Commerce Tabs {#tabs}